 Meet Our Team

-The team at the Cleft & Craniofacial Institute of Utah has extensive experience treating patients with cleft lips or palates, congenital deformities, and more.
-Every member volunteers to be on the team because of personal passion to provide care to these children and their families.
+The team at the Cleft and Craniofacial Institute of Utah is comprised of specialists with extensive experience treating patients with cleft lips and palates, other craniofacial anomalies, congenital deformities, and more.
+Every member volunteers to be on the team because of their personal passion to provide exceptional care to craniofacial patients and their families.

 Cleft lips and palates are one of the most common birth anomalies that affect about 1/600 newborn babies in the United States and around 1/500 in the state of Utah.
 Clefts can range from quite mild to fairly severe.
 Most of the time they are an isolated anomaly, but are also associated with a number of gentic syndromes.
 Depending on what structures are involved dictates the complexity of the treatment plan.
 Our team works together with you to make a customized plan for your baby.
 Even the most severe of cases should be able to be treated with only a few surgical interventions by a well coordinated and efficient team.

 The skull is made up of several different bones that are joined together by growth plates called "sutures."
 Craniosynostosis is a condition where one or more of these sutures fuse prematurely causing an abnormal head shape, decreased cranial volume, and the possiblilty of raised intracranial pressure.
 The treatment of craniosynostosis is surgical and the goals of surgery are to increase the volume of the skul and to correct the abnormal appearance of the head shape.
 There are two methods of surgical correction: open vault reconstruction and strip craniectomy.
 Dr. Griner's extensive training allows him to perform these complex procedures without the need for blood transfusions and spending only 1-2 nights in the hospital.